siderolabs/talos/website/content/v1.5/reference/cli.md

 * [talosctl gen](#talosctl-gen)	 - Generate CAs, certificates, and private keys
 * [talosctl gen secureboot database](#talosctl-gen-secureboot-database)	 - Generates a UEFI database to enroll the signing certificate
-* [talosctl gen secureboot pcr](#talosctl-gen-secureboot-pcr)	 - Generates a certificate which is used to sign TPM PCR values
+* [talosctl gen secureboot pcr](#talosctl-gen-secureboot-pcr)	 - Generates a key which is used to sign TPM PCR values
 * [talosctl gen secureboot uki](#talosctl-gen-secureboot-uki)	 - Generates a certificate which is used to sign boot assets (UKI)

 ## talosctl gen